 The Forth and Dundee Port Authorities aim to undertake and regulate marine operations so as to safeguard the harbours, rivers, river users, the public and the environment.
 Forth Ports comply with the requirements of the Port Marine Safety Code when carrying out all marine operations as confirmed by the annual audit conducted by our independent Designated Person.
-Our compliance to the Port Marine Safety Code was confirmed to the Maritime and Coastguard Agency in January 2021 for a further 3 years.
+Our compliance to the Port Marine Safety Code was confirmed to the Maritime and Coastguard Agency and is next due in March 2024.